Polyhedron: Apeirohedra

+The skew polyhedra are the polyhedra with non-planar faces.
+The regular skew apeirohedra originated from the extension of regular skew polygons.
+These polygons are known for non-planar vertices.
+John Flinders Petrie, who generalized such a concept into a three-dimensional case in 1926, invented the first two such apeirohedra.
+These are the mucube and mucotahedron, which constructed of cubes and truncated octahedra by removing the shared square faces of adjacent polyhedra to form a tunnels.
+The third regular skew polyhedron, mutetrahedron, was later discovered by Harold Scott MacDonald Coxeter by the construction of multiple truncated tetrahedra under Petrie's procedure.

 Complex polyhedra

 There are objects called complex polyhedra, for which the underlying space is a complex Hilbert space rather than real Euclidean space.
 Precise definitions exist only for the regular complex polyhedra, whose symmetry groups are complex reflection groups.
 The complex polyhedra are mathematically more closely related to configurations than to real polyhedra.

 Curved polyhedra

 Some fields of study allow polyhedra to have curved faces and edges.
 Curved faces can allow digonal faces to exist with a positive area.